cepdnaclk/e19-co227-Keyboard-for-Visually-Impaired/README.md

 ### Giving Inputs

-> The system employs a set of 10 pushbuttons for character input, with 8 buttons dedicated to character combinations and 2 buttons serving as essential controls for backspacing and inserting spaces.
-It facilitates communication between an ESP32 microcontroller and a PC through two primary connections: a USB connection for seamless data exchange and a Bluetooth connection for wireless communication.
-This setup allows for versatile and efficient text input and data transfer between the ESP32 device and a connected PC, offering both convenience and flexibility in various applications.
+> The system is equipped with a set of 9 pushbuttons, each with a distinct role in character input.
+Of these buttons, 6 are dedicated to forming character combinations, while the remaining 3 serve as essential controls for backspacing, inserting spaces, and mode selection.
+The primary mode of connection for this system is through a USB interface, ensuring seamless data exchange and reliable communication between the ESP32 microcontroller and a connected PC.

+In addition to the USB connection, the system offers additional features, expanding its capabilities to include wireless communication options.
+Users can opt for wireless data transfer via both Wi-Fi and Bluetooth connections, enhancing the versatility and efficiency of text input and data exchange between the ESP32 device and the connected PC.
+These wireless connections provide convenience and flexibility, making the system suitable for a wide range of applications.

  <br>